Events

 to (Mountain Time)

-Volunteers Needed Members Only Registration Required Free Event Seed/Plant Share Wheelchair Accessible Public Restroom Free Public Parking
+Volunteers Needed Members Only Registration Required Free Event Seed/Plant Share Public Restroom Free Public Parking

 The first annual Jeffco Regional Native Plant Share strives to put native plants in the hands of home gardeners increasing the population of native plants in our environment.

-We will accept donations of native plant seedlings the day before the event.
-One does not need to donate plants to adopt plants.
+We prefer to accept donations of regional native plant seedlings the day before the event, but can accept some on the day of.
+Donors stop at the Plant Intake table before entering the event.
+One does NOT need to donate plants to adopt plants.

-This event will be limited to registered Wild Ones members, but each member will be able to bring ONE non-member guest.
+This event will be limited to registered Wild Ones members.
 This event is not open to the public.
+Copy & paste the link below to join Wild Ones Front Range Chapter prior to the event.

 Jun